ethandgoodhart/macos-autorespond/README.md

 # GPT-3-iMessage-Bot
 ## DISCLAIMER: Do not text yourself from your own phone number while running this script.
 Doing so will result in the bot continuously texting itself.

-Clone and cd into the repository
+<br>Clone and cd into the repository

 `git clone https://github.com/ethandgoodhart/GPT-3-iMessage-Bot`
 `cd GPT-3-iMessage-Bot`<br><br>